SSWConsulting/SSW.Rules.Content/rules/why-unit-tests-are-important/rule.md

 ---
-seoDescription: "Reduce the risk of bugs and costly fixes by building a solid foundation of unit tests, double-checking core logic with each compile."
+seoDescription: Reduce the risk of bugs and costly fixes by building a solid foundation of unit tests, double-checking core logic with each compile.
 type: rule
 title: Do you know why unit tests are important?
 uri: why-unit-tests-are-important